 We should definitely take care of caregivers.
 The quality of many lives depends on their work.

-More important than statistics and percentages, however, are the individual life stories, which turned out well thanks to the counselors.
+However more important than statistics and percentages remain the individual life stories, which turned out well thanks to the counselors.

 1 Coordination and Methodological Center for the Prevention of Violence against Women (2021)